SanjeewAroshana/lecturerecords/README.md

 The application is currently hosted at: https://lecturerecords.pythonanywhere.com/

-It is tailored for NTSL Campus (Sri Lanka) and supports the administrative needs of the staff/faculty management.
+ This is supports the administrative needs of the staff/faculty management.

 # Features